 Noise

-A simple and effective way to identify deterioration or damage in a bearing is by listening.
-Bearings that are performing optimally produce a soft purring noise.
-Grinding, squeaking, and other irregular sounds indicate that the bearings are in poor condition and on their way to failure.
+A simple way to identify bearing deterioration is by listening for abnormal sounds.
+Healthy bearings produce a soft, smooth noise.
+Grinding, squeaking, or irregular sounds signal that the bearing is in poor condition and may soon fail.

 Vibration